visit-dav/visit/docs/SphynxDocs/Operators/Working_with_Operators.rst

 """"""""""""""""""

-You add operators by making a selection from the **Operators** menu, shown in :numref:`Figure %s <operatormenu>`, which you activate by clicking on the **Operators** option in the **Plots and Operators** menu.
+You add operators by making a selection from the **Operators** menu, shown in :numref:`Figure %s <operatormenu2>`, which you activate by clicking on the **Operators** option in the **Plots and Operators** menu.
 If you do not see an operator listed in this chapter in the **Operators** menu then the operator might not be loaded by default.
 If you want to enable additional operators,